ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/Gabriel-Ang/_index.md

 ---

-Gabriel Ang is a research assistant in the Centre for Lifelong Learning and Individualised Cognition (CLIC).
+Gabriel Ang is a research assistant at the Centre for Lifelong Learning and Individualised Cognition (CLIC).